Maheer96/BaseScript/content/JavaScript/A Beginner's Guide/01 - Basics.md

 > </script>
 > ```

+## Comments

+Comments in programming provide a sense of maintenance and readability for users.
+In JavaScript, there are two ways of commenting: single-line commenting and multi-line commenting.

+1. Single-Line Comments
+   Single-line comments are typically used to comment out short explanations or notes.
+They are denoted by `//` and extend to the end of the line.

+   > [!example2] Single-Line Comments
+   >
+   > ```javascript
+   > // This is a single-line comment
+   > let x = 3; // This is also a single-line comment
+   > ```

+2. Multi-Line Comments
+   Multi-line comments are often used for longer explanations that span several lines.
+They are denoted by `/*...*/`.

+   > [!example] Multi-Line Comments
+   >
+   > ```javascript
+   > /* This is a multi-line comment.
+   >    It can span multiple lines.
+   >    Useful for more detailed explanations. */
+   > let y = 10;
+   > ```

+### Use Cases

+Comments can explain what a certain section of code does if it might be difficult to interpret.
+Comments like these are almost always used in larger settings for seamless communication.

+> [!example2] Explanatory Comments
+>
+> ```javascript
+> // Calculate the factorial of a number
+> function factorial(n) {
+>   if (n === 0) {
+>     return 1; // Base case: factorial of 0 is 1
+>   }
+>   return n * factorial(n - 1); // Recursive case
+> }
+> ```

+Another important use case of comments is disabling code for testing purposes.
+This is often incredibly useful for short-term and brief test cases that involve low effort.

+> [!example] Disabling Code
+>
+> ```javascript
+> // Function to add two numbers
+> function add(a, b) {
+>   // return a + b + 1; // Original code causing an issue
+>   return a + b; // Corrected code
+> }
+> // Test the function
+> console.log(add(2, 3)); // Output should be 5, was previously 6
+> ```

+### Practices

+Despite commenting being an _essential_ skill to your programming skillset, try to abide by the following best practices.

+- Remain Concise
+  - Comments should be **easy** to understand, refrain from writing comments that are overly verbose
+- Keep Comments Up-to-Date
+  - Ensure to update comments if the related area of code has been updated or affected.
+Outdated comments are quite common and result in confusion
+- Use Comments Sparingly
+  - While comments are great to put in effect, avoid using them overbearingly.
+Code is often self-explanatory and the aim for comments is to act as a supplement, not to explain every line

 ## Variables

 A basic facet of syntax within programming languages is variable declaration.
 A variable is a containers that holds specific information we set it to.
 In JavaScript, there are a few ways to set a variable, contrary to other common languages like Python, where declaration is rather simple.